 Language Versions in different countries

 Several language versions of GraphoLearn have been developed for research purposes in collaboration projects with our partners.
-We will post information on new developments on the validation studies on our blog.
+We will post information on developments on the validation studies on our blog.

 GraphoLearn was originally designed in Finland to help children learn letter- sound correspondences.
 The EU funded a large-scale cross-linguistic investigation of GraphoLearn was done in in Finland, Switzerland, Holland and Britain.